mattbrock/k8s-minikube-eks/README.md

 	NAME        TYPE           CLUSTER-IP      EXTERNAL-IP   PORT(S)          AGE
 	nginx-svc   LoadBalancer   10.110.39.225   <pending>     8000:32689/TCP   7m49s

-LB IP shows as "pending".
-In a separate tab, create a tunnel to the LB:
+The LoadBalancer external IP shows as "pending" because minikube isn't able to launch an actual load balancer for the LoadBalancer Service, so in this development environment we can check this by creating a tunnel to the LoadBalancer Service.
+Do this in a separate Terminal tab:

     $ minikube tunnel
 	✅  Tunnel successfully started